National Instruments USB-6008/6009

 from pydaqmx_helper.digital_io import Digital_IO

-class takes two (optional) arguments specifying the port and direction:- Options for
+• Make an instance of the class.
+The Digital_IO class takes two (optional) arguments specifying the port and direction:

 myDigital_IO = Digital_IO() # use defaults